-I am now a PhD student at the University of Waterloo reading, researching, studying, and writing under the supervision of Professor Randy Harris and Professor Ashley Mehlenbacher, both of whom – in the words of Ron Burgundy – are “kind of a big deal.”
+I am now a PhD candidate at the University of Waterloo reading, researching, studying, and writing under the collaborative guidance of Professor Randy Harris and Professor Ashley Mehlenbacher, both of whom – in the words of Ron Burgundy – are “kind of a big deal.”

-My work explores the political implications of popular culture, but more specifically, I study online social voting communities like Reddit, and artifacts that go viral on these platforms.
-Put simply, I find things on the internet and then write about them.
-While my approach is primarily rhetorical, is also inherently multidisciplinary, drawing on computer science, communication and media studies, philosophy, and psychology.
+My work explores online science and political communication, especially in the context of social voting communities like Reddit.
+While my approach is primarily rhetorical, is also inherently multidisciplinary, drawing on methods and theories in computer science, communication and media studies, philosophy, and psychology.